 WiFi Adapter Missing in Windows 10 /11 FAQs

-First, you need to find if the WiFi adapter is hidden, if yes you can scan for hardware changes.
-Otherwise, proceed with network reset, check wifi services, fix socket API error, reinstall the wifi driver, or lastly, you can do the system restore.
+First, you need to find if the WiFi adapter is hidden; if yes, you can scan for hardware changes.
+Otherwise, proceed with a network reset, check Wi-Fi services, fix the socket API error, reinstall the Wi-Fi driver, or lastly, you can do the system restore.
 Follow all the methods given above.

-There could be multiple reasons why your network adapter disappeared as –
+There could be multiple reasons why your network adapter disappeared, such as –

 1. Windows updates